ifoxfoot/fqacalc/README.md

 crooked_island <- crooked_island
 ```

-## Reading Site Assessment Data into R
+## Reading Data into R

-Site assessments can be read into R for analysis using base R or the
+Data (inventory or transect) can be read into R for analysis using base
-`readxl` package (for .xls or .xlsx files).
+R or the `readxl` package (for .xls or .xlsx files).

-If the site assessment is a csv file, it can be read in using
+If the data is a csv file, it can be read in using `read.csv()`.
+For
-`read.csv()`.
-For example, code to read in data might look like
+example, code to read in data might look like
 `my_data <- read.csv("path/to/my/data.csv")`.
-If the site assessment is
+If the data is in an Excel
-in an Excel file, it can be read in with the same code, but replace
+file, it can be read in with the same code, but replace `read.csv()`
-`read.csv()` with `read_excel()`.
+with `read_excel()`.

-In order to calculate FQA metrics using `fqacalc`, the site assessment
+In order to calculate FQA metrics using `fqacalc`, the data must be in
-data must be in the following format:
+the following format:

 1. The data must have either a column named `name` containing
     scientific names of plant species, or a column named `acronym`